 New Visions Charter High School for the Humanities (the "School") is a New York State, not-for-profit educational corporation that was incorporated on December 14, 2010 to operate a charter school pursuant to Article 56 of the Education Law of the State of New York.
-The School, led by the Board of Trustees, has received a charter from The Charter Schools Institute - State University of New York ("SUNY-CSI") to operate a charter school in the State of New York pursuant to certain terms and conditions set forth in its approved Charter Application and Charter Agreement dated November 19, 2010.
+The School, led by the Board of Trustees, received a charter from The Charter Schools Institute - State University of New York ("SUNY-CSI") to operate a charter school in the State of New York pursuant to certain terms and conditions set forth in its approved Charter Application and Charter Agreement dated November 19, 2010.
 The School endeavors to extend equally to all students, regardless of their previous academic history, the highest quality education in an atmosphere of respect, responsibility, and safety.
-The charter expires in December 2015.
-The School is currently in the process of renewing its charter.
+The School's charter was renewed for an additional five years, expiring in December 2020.